runonbitcoin/tokenkit/README.md

 TokenKit makes it breathtakingly easy to deploy, mint and interact with fungible and non-fungible tokens using [Run](https://run.network).

 Tokens created with TokenKit are compatible with the [RelayX DEX](https://relayx.com/).
-TokenKit allows you to interact with the dex to list, create and take offers.

 ## Getting started